jeff-an/docker-os161/README.md

 ---
 - If you have changed the kernel or user source code, make sure you've ran `make newkernel` or `make newuser` already
 - Run `make linux` to be placed within the dockerized linux environment
-- Run "./bin/config X" where X is your assignment number if you haven't already done so
+- Run `./bin/config X` where X is your assignment number if you haven't already done so
 - Now you can access the testing script, which is `bin/build-test.sh`
 - See the options below for running tests using this script.
 For example, to just run GDB alongside OS161 without rebuilding, you can run `./bin/build-test.sh -m`